Best snake repellent plants – 15 plants to keep these reptiles away from your yard

 Although many snakes are not venomous or a threat to humans and animals, just having their presence so near to your home can be hugely unnerving, so it makes sense to deter them where possible.
 Like mosquito repellent plants, fly repellent plants and mouse repellent plants, planting snake repellent plants can be the most environmentally friendly ways to do keep these unwanted yard visitors away.

 With a strong sense of smell – or at least their ability to gather molecules which they then run past their Jacobson’s organ – there are many natural scents snakes simply can’t stand, and many fragrant plants that will deter them.
-Discover the best snake repellent plants in out expert list below.
+Discover the best snake-repellent plants in out expert list below.

 15 snake repellent plants to protect your yard

 From aromatic herbs and fragrant flowers to plants with prickly foliage, there are many species to grow that will keep snakes away and add interest to your yard.
-Discover our expert list of plants that possess the power to keep your plot snake-free.
+Discover our expert list of snake-repellent-plants that possess the power to keep your plot snake-free.

 We already know that marigolds keep bugs away thanks to their pungent scent.
 Both French and American marigolds possess a strong spicy scent and tightly ruffled red, yellow and orange blooms that also keep snakes well away.